dev-xo/remix-saas/README.md

 ### ▫️ Stripe Products

-From [Stripe Products](https://dashboard.stripe.com/test/products) Web Dashboard, create as many products as you want.
+From [Stripe Products](https://dashboard.stripe.com/test/products) Dashboard, create as many products as you want.
 Remember to update their API Keys from `.env` file, as well as their descriptions and names from `/modules/stripe/utils/stripe-plans`.

 ### Production